Call Chase customer service at 1-800-945-2028 and request a PIN, if you don’t already have one.

 The Chase cash advance fee is 5% (min $10) per transaction, whichever is higher.
 A cash advance fee is a fee charged when using a Chase credit card for cash withdrawals at an ATM, with a cash advance check, or in person at participating locations.

 Bear in mind that when you do a cash advance, you will incur other costs in addition to the Chase cash advance fee.
 There’s a separate cash advance APR that applies immediately after you complete the transaction.
 The ATM owner may also impose additional charges.… read full answer

-A Chase cash advance generally costs either $10 or 5% of the amount of each transaction, whichever is greater.
-Some exceptions are Chase’s business credit cards, as well as some co-branded cards.
+A Chase cash advance generally costs: Either $10 or 5% of the amount of each transaction, whichever is greater.
+Some exceptions are certain Chase’s business credit cards, as well as some co-branded cards.
 Moreover, interest begins accruing on a cash advance immediately; the Chase cash advance APR is 25.24% (V) for most cards, which is a lot higher than each card’s regular APR.… read full answer

 Here's what you should know before getting a chase cash advance:

 Chase Cash Advance Fee: Either $10 or 5% of the amount of each transaction, whichever is greater.
 This goes for the vast majority of the cards.

 Chase Cash Advance APR: 25.24% (V) for most Chase credit cards.
 This rate kicks in right when you withdraw the money.

 PIN: A PIN is required to get a Chase credit card cash advance at an ATM.
 You can call the number you see on the back of your card to request a PIN from Chase customer service.